na-na-hi/renget/archive/sfbf5.md

 \>you manage to sit down on their massive snout and explain to them through the thin high altitude air that no matter how big they get they'll always be your little ball of sunshine and you'll love them with all your heart
 \>with your relationship now repaired you feel yourself beaming with overwhelming parental pride. but you also realized you didn't have the foresight to figure out how you're going to get back to ground level again.
 \>they offer to carry you down in their mouth and seeing as you didnt bring a parachute you reluctantly accept
-\>you feel good that you've grown closer to your kid in ways that not many parents have, but you also think that they didnt have to deal with smelling like fish for the rest of the evening either.
+\>you feel good that you've grown closer to your kid in ways that not many parents have, but you also think that they didnt have to deal with smelling like fish for the rest of the evening either.%%

 ---
 ###*Diablos*